Curtis (50 Cent album): Music and lyrics

 Stylus Magazine's Jayson Greene writes that "the beats on Curtis sound about as dated and cheap as any Koch record", and that "each no-name producer (Veto and Roomio?
 Jake One?) provides the comfort food they know he'll lap up".
 Pitchfork Media's Ryan Dombal also comments that 50 Cent "should be able to work with producers who could conjure his hit-making abilities, but instead the MC mostly sticks with tried-and-failed G-Unit stalwarts and Dre-aping up-and-comers that do him few favors".
 Dave de Sylvia of Sputnikmusic writes of the production on "Ayo Technology", "Timbaland's shred-guitar-goes-keyboard melody is just mesmerising enough to work".

 RapReviews editor Arthur Gailes states that "there is no dip in quality lyrically; 50 is often criticized for not being a good lyricist, but he's exceptionally witty in his writtens", and adds that 50 Cent "manages to cover different themes very well", noting his "seduction" on "Follow My Lead".
 Greene writes that 50 Cent is trying to "revisit the raw fatalism that defined the best tracks on Get Rich or Die Tryin' ", quoting lyrics from "My Gun Go Off" as an example: "You know tomorrow's just a day away / If you can just keep your heart beatin' and your ass awake".

 Controversy

-The song "Man Down" contains violent lyrics targeting police officers.
+The song "Man Down" contains violent lyrics targeting police officers as well as mentioning the murder of Edward Byrne.
 Because of this, all police references on the song were censored on both the censored and uncensored versions of the album.
-However, on December 18, 2007, the fully uncensored version of the song was leaked onto YouTube by YouTuber Kornél Kiss.
+During an interview with SF Weekly, 50 Cent identified "Man Down" as his favorite song on Curtis despite its censorship, explaining: "I think companies are sensitive to the nonsense that goes on in the media."
+On December 18, 2007, the fully uncensored version of the song was leaked onto YouTube by YouTuber Kornél Kiss.